1504681/FunctionCall_DLL_Template/README.md

 # Function Call DLL Template

-Basic template for injecting into applications, define a function with a location.
-Call with other parameters.
+Basic template for injecting into applications, calling a function with a known location.

 Used a particular popular MOBA game for this demo, which will remain un-named for the longevity of my github account.